supervisely-ecosystem/apply-det3d-to-project-dataset/README.md

 # Overview

-This app provides convenient inference interface for 3d neural networks on pointclouds.
+This app provides convenient inference interface for 3d neural networks on point clouds.
 Just connect to your deployed model, select model classes and model predictions will be saved to a new project.

 Application key points:

-- Works with both separate pointclouds and pointcloud episodes
+- Works with both separate point clouds and point cloud episodes
 - Support 3d tracking

 # Usage